Simple Vegan or Vegetarian Potato leek soup

 Vegan or Vegetarian Versatility

 Butter is made up of about 80% milk fat, and 20% water.
-It’s characteristic flavor adds body to a dish and can be used in many different applications, from baking, to traditional cooking techniques, to even deep fried butter if you live in the Mid-West.
+Its characteristic buttery flavor adds body to a dish and can be used in many different applications, from baking to traditional cooking techniques to even deep-fried butter if you live in the Midwest.
 While butter can be used in many dishes, food scientists have worked to create plant butters that mimic the taste, texture, and flavor of animal butter.
 For this reason, we leave the preference to you whether you choose animal or plant butter – both will suffice.

 Milk vs Plant Milk